DigiBP/Team-Bananas/README.md

 1. How to deal with emails / messages in the workflow (i.e., applicaiton received or rejected message).
 Shall we simulate a small email server such as mailcatcher?
 1. Based on the suggested list of "potentials for process improvements" further down, is the scope of the project enough / too much?

+Feedback:

+- the process should be extended a bit
+- the process is pretty standard now (it is the most commonly choosed by students), we should make it a bit more unique and innovative when we design the to-be process
+- we should add 1-2 more service tasks
+- next step is to define the to-be process

 ### ❌ Problems in current process:

 - everything is done manually, there are many process steps